Linnorm236/Linnorm236/README.md

 ## Looking to Collaborate On ( ^o^)ノ

-- Open‑source UI libraries or component kits
+- Open-source UI libraries or component kits that enhance user experience and accessibility
-- WordPress security audits & remediation projects
+- WordPress security audits and remediation projects to improve site safety and performance
-- Front‑end UI rewrites that leverage Astro
+- Redesigning and/or creating websites for open-source projects to showcase their initiatives
+- Hosting fun workshops for hands-on learning experiences, where we can collaboratively figure things out

 ## Fun Fact (⌐⊙_⊙)